In this section

 The mode of action of each of these groups is so specific that many Phytophthora species have developed resistance to them.
 This means the organism can grow and cause disease at chemical concentrations that used to prevent them from growing.
 Tank mixing with contact fungicides will help prevent the development of these resistant types.

 Integrating several tactics should help prevent losses due to Phytophthora diseases.
+11 Getting an accurate diagnosis then implementing and integrating cultural (especially water control), chemical and biological management tactics will help.
 Fighting these diseases after they have become established is difficult if not impossible.
 Emphasis should be on recognizing the potential for disease and taking preventive steps before losses occur.

 1 Benson, D.M.
 1991.
 Detection of Phytophthora cinnamomi in azalea with commercial serological assay kits.
 Plant Disease 75:478-482.